MACS-30111-23/hw00-Lorena0526/README.md

 * Links
 * A summary and reflection of the Git/GitHub workflow you adopted for this homework, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)

+# A Brief Biography
+## Basic Personal Information
+* Name: Zhuoqing Li (you could also call me **Lorena**, which is my English name)
+* Pronouns: she/her/hers
+* Interests: For academics, I'm interested in **consumer behavior and psychology** during online shopping.
+* Hobbies: I love rap music, and I also like _playing tennis_.
+Although I have learned to play tennis for two years, I think I'm still a green young novice.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)